carycorreia/GCD_Course_Assignment/Codebook.md

-##average_sensors_measures.txt CodeBook
+###average_sensors_measures.txt CodeBook
 ========================================================

 #### Overview
-This is a markdown Codebook of the final file that was created by the program run_analysis.R The purpose of the code was to take the following inputs,
+This is a markdown Codebook of the final file that was created by the program run_analysis.R The purpose of the code was to take the following inputs, and create a tidy data set from it:
   - test inputs:
     -subject_test.txt --> test subject data on 9 of the participants -Y_test.txt       --> activity test data...note: these are coded variables from activities 1 to 6